-Gillispie led the Knights to their fourth NCAA Tournament appearance in 2012.
-The Black and Gold earned 10 wins over fellow NCAA Tournament opponents to earn just the second at-large birth in program history.
+In 2012, the Knights made their fourth NCAA Tournament appearance after 10 wins over fellow NCAA Tournament opponents led to just the second at-large birth in program history.
 UCF also set a new program record for home wins in 2012 by going 27-4 at the UCF Softball Complex.

 Gillispie guided the Knights to their third appearance in the NCAA Tournament and their second appearance in the Conference USA Championship Game in 2010.
 The Black and Gold defeated No. 7 Alabama, No. 16 Tennessee and No. 22 Ohio State and earned the program's first at-large bid into the Regional Tournament.